olihgb-7/D0020E/README.md

 ## General parser documentation
 In this project we choose to implement a [parser generator](#Parser-generator) to build a fully functional [PEG parser](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
-This generated parser (SysmlParser.js) is used to parse the .sysml files and creates JavaScript objects of the parsed result.
+This generated parser (SysmlParser.js) is used to parse .sysml documents and create JavaScript objects of the parsed result.
 The parser is then deployed in a [parse handler](#Parse-handler) (ParseHandler.js) together with predefined SysML object definitions (defined in their own JavaScript files in the "SysML v2 Web Viewer/Object Definitions" folder) which creates SysML objects based on the parsed result and the predefined SysML object definitions.
 These SyML objects are then recursively saved to an objects array called `TOP_LEVEL_OBJECTS` which allows the use of pure JavaScript based SysML objects in other parts of the application.

 This procedure is illustrated in the figure below.

 ![ParserConnection](ParserConnection.png "Parser Connection Procedure")

 ## Parser generator
 The parser generator used is a JavaScript based parser generator called [PEG.js](https://pegjs.org/).
 PEG.js works by generating a parser (SysmlParser.js) from grammar rules implemented in a .pegjs document (Grammar.pegjs) that describes expected input and can specify what the parser returns.
 This means that there is no need to write an actual parser, only the grammatical rule sets that the expected input should conform by.